I specialize in portraits and events & weddings. However I am also love to shoot sports and product photography as well.

 Wear whatever YOU feel best personifies you and your individual style.
 That said, try to stay away from clothing patterns, stripes or large dots.
 Solid colors photograph best and do not distract the eye from you.

 Feel free bring a few accessories.
 A cute hat or a stylish jacket can transform your look without the need of a complete wardrobe change.

-Ladies: Please consider the cut of your top.
-Also, dresses and skirts are fun and make for some dramatic photographs, but please be sure that the attire you are in is comfortable and able to move.
+Dresses and skirts are fun and make for some dramatic photographs, but please be sure that the attire you are in is comfortable and able to move.